 Will we be moving our instruction online?

 Our goal is to operate safely and in person to the greatest extent possible, while also protecting our community.
 Any updates will be provided on the Ready website.

 In a Jan.
 31 message to the Virginia Tech community, President Tim Sands announce the discontinuation of mandatory testing for unvaccinated students.
 Voluntary testing will be provided for students and employees and is encouraged if you are symptomatic or have been exposed to COVID-19.

 How do I get tested?

-Will there be isolation and quarantine spaces on campus in the fall?
+Will there be isolation and quarantine spaces on campus in the spring?

 For the 2021-22 academic year, Virginia Tech will not operate a COVID-19 quarantine and isolation program.
 It is important for students to work with families to develop an advance plan should they become infected with COVID-19.
 As with any communicable disease, the Schiffert Health Center and the Dean of Students Office will work closely with students to implement their plan — or discern alternative solutions as needed.

 However, we will have limited isolation and quarantine space to accommodate students who cannot return to their primary residence.

 Do I need to pay to park for Blacksburg campus testing?